-The Energy Efficiency and Resources Management Council ("EERMC" or "Council") instructed its Consultant Team to conduct a formal review and present written evidence of its findings regarding the cost-effectiveness of National Grid's 2012 Energy Efficiency Program Plan (EEPP), filed November 1, 2011 with the Commission in Docket No. 4295.
+The Energy Efficiency and Resources Management Council ("EERMC" or "Council") instructed its Consultant Team to conduct a formal review and present written evidence of its findings regarding the cost-effectiveness of National Grid's 2013 EEPP, filed November 2, 2012 with the Commission in Docket No. 4366.
 The Consultant Team conducted its review as requested by the EERMC and has presented its findings to the EERMC Sub-Committee for its review.

-At its October 13 meeting the EERMC: (1) approved in principle the Consultant Team's high level Cost Effectiveness determination - that National Grid's 2012 EEPP is cost-effective and lower cost than the acquisition of additional supply pursuant to R.I.G.L. § 39-1-27.7 (c) (5) and (2) directed that a specific Cost-Effectiveness Report be prepared in consultation with the EERMC Sub-Committee and be submitted to the EERMC at its November 10th meeting.
+At its October 18, 2012 meeting the EERMC: (1) approved the Consultant Team's preliminary Cost Effectiveness determination - that National Grid's 2013 EEPP is cost-effective and lower cost than the acquisition of additional supply pursuant to R.I.G.L. § 39-1-27.7 (c) (5) and, (2) directed that this Cost-Effectiveness Report be prepared in consultation with the EERMC Sub-Committee and be submitted to the EERMC at its November 8th meeting.